Abdur-RasheedAde/Haut_Sales_Analysis-with-PowerBI/README.md

 + Feedback and Continuous Improvement

 ## Data Modelling
-A calendar Table was created for optimization
-The model is a star schema.
-There are 3-dimension tables and 1 fact table.
-The dimension tables are all joined to the fact table with a one-to-many relationship.
+To optimize the performance of the data model, a calendar table was created using the DAX function.
+The data model follows a star schema with one fact table and three dimension tables.
+The dimension tables have PRIMARY KEYS that connect to the corresponding FOREIGN KEYS in the fact table, forming a one-to-many relationship between each dimension table and the fact table.
+The diagram below shows the data model.
 <img src="https://github.com/Abdur-RasheedAde/Financial_Report/blob/main/Data%20Modelling.PNG" width=50% height=50%>